-Fixed-term exclusions are deemed as serious by the school.
+Suspensions are deemed as serious by the school.
 Parents will be informed immediately through a telephone call home to parents and a formal letter which provides all parties' rights, responsibilities and details of the exclusion.
 If a pupil is excluded for a period of 5 days or less, the school will provide academic work for the pupil to complete at home and return to school.
 It is the parent's responsibility to ensure that the pupil completes this work.
 In the case of the exclusion going beyond day 5, alternative education provisions will be made by the school.

-Following a fixed-term exclusion, a reintegration meeting will be held with the pupil and relevant staff to which parents are expected to attend.
-During this meeting, the incidents that lead to the exclusion will be reflected upon and planning for the future will be discussed so that agreements can be made to avoid a similar situation arising again.
+Following a suspension, a reintegration meeting will be held with the pupil and relevant staff to which parents are expected to attend.
+During this meeting, the incidents that lead to the suspension will be reflected upon and planning for the future will be discussed so that agreements can be made to avoid a similar situation arising again.
 If parents do not attend the reintegration meeting, alternative measures will be taken to assist their full participation.

-Permanent exclusion is extremely rare and is never used for vulnerable pupils (eg for those who are 'Looked After' by the Local Authority or who have high SEND needs).
-In the event of a permanent exclusion the Local Authority will contact parents.
+Permanent exclusion is extremely rare and CWAC guidelines are followed.
 Wherever possible the school works with other education provisions to facilitate referrals to alternative provision which may make permanent exclusion unnecessary.

-Date of Policy: November 2023
+Date of Policy: March 2025

-PERSON RESPONSIBLE FOR POLICY: CAROLINE MACKENZIE
+PERSON RESPONSIBLE FOR POLICY: MIKE THOMAS

-APPROVED:
+APPROVED: FGBM 13.3.25

-SIGNED:
+SIGNED: T FINNEY

-TO BE REVIEWED: NOVEMBER 2024
+TO BE REVIEWED: MARCH 2026